 Despite increasingly divergent trends, considerable structural similarities remain entrenched across the region.
-Oligarchic power structures, be they neopatrimonial in character, controlled by state bureaucracies or a product of state capture by ultra-rich business magnates, continue to shape the region.
-This reflects the shared legacy of the Soviet Union and the initially chaotic nature of transformation rather than the ability of the regionally dominant power Russia to influence developments in Eurasia.
-As external powers, neither the European Union nor China have been able to compensate significantly for these developments.
+Oligarchic power structures - be they neopatrimonial in character, controlled by state bureaucracies, or a product of state capture by ultra-rich business magnates - continue to shape the region.
+This reflects the shared legacy of the Soviet Union and the initially chaotic nature of transformation rather than the ability of the regionally dominant power, Russia, to influence developments in Eurasia.
+As external powers, neither the European Union nor China has been able to compensate significantly for these developments.

-Instead, BTI 2020 findings show that the distinction within the subcontinent between those states that are linked to the European Union and those that are members of the Eurasian Economic Union (EAEU) is programmatic in nature and driven less by political and socioeconomic realities.
-This applies similarly to the distinction between democracies and autocracies as well as that between commodity exporting and importing countries.
+Instead, the findings of the BTI 2020 show that the distinction within the subcontinent between those states that are linked to the European Union and those that are members of the Eurasian Economic Union (EAEU) is programmatic in nature and driven less by political and socioeconomic realities.
+This applies similarly to the distinction between democracies and autocracies as well as that between commodity-exporting and -importing countries.
 The changes underway in the region took place less along these dividing lines than within each group, though the reasons for such changes vary considerably.